|My INF10 subwoofer has almost always performed to my

 considerably more power (225 W compared to 50 W) before reaching its theoretical excursion

 limits in a 2.5 cu.ft. box tuned to 21 Hz.
 As its sensitivity is almost identical to that

-of the INF10, the SV10 will produce at approximately 3dB and greater peak linear SPL at
+of the INF10, the SV10 will produce approximately 3dB and more linear SPL at

 all frequencies, as the graph below suggests.

 ||The SV10 will produce a response that's 3dB at 20.5

 Hz in the given alignment.
 This suggests that low frequencies may be exaggerated (as